Charles Davidson Bell: Life

 Bell also made an important contribution to heraldry in South Africa.
 Throughout his residence at the Cape, he copied old Dutch/Afrikaner coats of arms from memorials, seals, stained glass windows, and other artefacts, and in 1861 he advertised his intention of publishing them in book form.
 The book did not see the light of day, but he later gave the manuscript, the drawings, and his notes to his brother-in-law Daniel Krynauw.
-Krynauw built up his own heraldry collection, and after his death, the two collections were placed in a Cape Town museum, from where they were transferred to the South African Library (now National Library of South Africa – Cape Town Campus) in 1946.
+Krynauw built up his own heraldry collection, and after his death, the two collections were placed in a Cape Town museum, from where they were transferred to the South African Library (now National Library of South Africa - Cape Town Campus) in 1946.
 The material in the Bell-Krynauw Collection was eventually published in Cornelis Pama's Die Wapens van die Ou Afrikaanse Families (1959), and his later heraldry books.

-Bell designed the arms of the South African College (now University of Cape Town), and the "three anchors" badge of the South African Mutual Life Assurance Society ("Old Mutual"), of which he was chairman at one time.
+Bell designed the arms of the South African College (now University of Cape Town).
+He also designed the "three anchors" badge of the South African Mutual Life Assurance Society ("Old Mutual"), of which he was chairman at one time.
 Both emblems are still in use, and may well be the oldest academic arms and corporate logo in South Africa.

 Bell was a founder member and chairman of the South African Mutual Life Assurance Society.
-He was awarded a gold medal in 1851 for his oil painting depicting the Landing of van Riebeeck at the Cape of Good Hope.
+At the Cape Town First Exhibition of Fine Art in February 1851, he was awarded a gold medal for best original historical painting in oil for Landing of van Riebeeck at the Cape of Good Hope in 1652.
 A large number of his originals hang in the Library of Parliament in Cape Town, the University of the Witwatersrand and the Africana Museum in Johannesburg.
 The book Travels in the Interior of South Africa (1868) by James Chapman, was illustrated by Bell.
 His Reports of the Surveyor-General, Charles D. Bell Esq., on the copper fields of Little Namaqualand (1855) was written after a three-month visit to the area.
 He gave his name to the town of Bellville in the Cape, and Bell, a small village between Peddie and Hamburg, near the mouth of the Keiskamma River in the Eastern Cape.